SebastianKurp/Comp373-Facility-Management-System/README.md

 # Comp373-Facility-Management-System

-Following this tutorial btw,
+Using this Tutorial As a Base
 https://www.howtographql.com/graphql-java/2-queries/

+Installation:
+- Make sure that you have maven installed.
+- Once maven is installed, pull the repo
-To run pull the repo down and make sure you have maven installed Then run `mvn jetty:run`
+- To run cd into the project folder and then run `mvn jetty:run`